 Take notice of the opportunities that come your way via networking.
 It isn’t always about money, either.
 More than that, it’s about building relationships.

-In part two of this series on The ROI of Business Networking, we’ll dig deeper and discuss specifics.
+Next week, in part two of this series on The ROI of Business Networking, we’ll dig deeper and discuss specifics.
 We’ll also introduce a few ideas about ways to network other than conventional networking.